-At the end of our planning work we will issue our Accounts Audit Protocol.
+Following the completion of our planning work we will now issue our Accounts Audit Protocol.
 This important document sets out our audit approach and timetable.
 It also summarises the working papers and other evidence we require the Authority to provide during our interim and final accounts visits.